Learning to Make Friends: Coaching LLM Agents toward Emergent Social Ties: Preliminaries

-\textbf{Multi-agent LLMs.} Early work established that LLM agents can display human-like routines when equipped with memory and cognitive mechanisms.
-Park et al.~\cite{park2023generative} introduced the \emph{observation–planning–reflection} cycle, showing that agents embedded in interactive environments develop coherent daily behaviors.
-Subsequent studies demonstrated that LLM populations can approximate human-level attitudes and sociodemographic effects, reproducing patterns found in surveys and experiments \cite{aher2023using, argyle2023out}.
-Beyond reproducing individual or population-level behavior, frameworks such as CAMEL \cite{li2023camel} and orchestration stacks like LangChain and AutoGen \cite{wu2024autogen} enable coordination, specialization, and standardized multi-agent dialogues.
-Recent surveys synthesize these design patterns and emphasize the need for systematic evaluation against human baselines \cite{guo2024large, gao2024large}.\\ \textbf{Personas and diversity.} A central challenge in simulation is ensuring credible heterogeneity across agents.
+\textbf{Personas and diversity.} A central challenge in simulation is ensuring credible heterogeneity across agents.
 Simple prompting often yields homogeneous responses, whereas personality induction methods, such as Big Five personality prompting, can generate stable stylistic variation \cite{jiang2023evaluating}.
 The PERSONA benchmark extends this approach, offering pluralistic alignment across diverse profiles \cite{castricato2025persona}.
 At the same time, persona prompts may inadvertently surface reasoning biases \cite{gupta2024bias}, underscoring the importance of careful evaluation.
 More recent approaches move beyond prompting to train agents in simulated societies, allowing them to internalize social norms and polarization dynamics through interaction \cite{liu2024training}.
-Together, these studies highlight both the promise and pitfalls of persona diversification for multi-agent LLM simulations.\\ \textbf{From interactions to social structure.} A key question is whether agent collectives reproduce network-level regularities.
-Emerging studies have examined LLM-generated networks, link formation, and paradoxes of visibility such as the friendship paradox \cite{chang2025llms, orlando2025can}.
-These experiments connect directly to canonical findings in human networks, including assortative mixing \cite{newman2002assortative}, modular community structure \cite{fortunato2010community}, and diffusion dynamics such as emotional contagion, misinformation spread, and echo chambers \cite{kramer2014experimental, vosoughi2018spread, cinelli2021echo}.
-The ability of LLMs to produce persuasive or deceptive content further raises the stakes for safety-aware evaluation \cite{zhou2023synthetic}.\\ \textbf{Our focus.} Building on these streams of research, our framework centers on sequential, socially motivated behavior—spanning interaction, information seeking, self-presentation, coordination, and emotional support—operationalized through rewards, in-context coaching, and memory.
-We examine how such behavior gives rise to social ties, which form through micro-level signals (approval, reciprocity, latency) and aggregate into macro-level network structures (clustering, modularity, tie persistence).
-By allowing ties to emerge endogenously, without reliance on a fixed graph, we provide a testbed for studying phenomena such as homophily, community formation, and echo chambers.
+Together, these studies highlight both the promise and pitfalls of persona diversification for multi-agent LLM simulations.